Zapfenkiller/USB-Userport/README.md

 Here the 16 MHz variant (5 V) is used.
 If there are differences, you need to check if the code shall be adapted.
 In either case, an Arduino-compatible (AVR109) bootloader needs to be flashed there already.
+This allows avrdude to download your code.

 You need to get a WinAVR-20100110 compiler suite to (re)compile the .hex and the avrdude for flashing via USB.